Green Teacher 53, Fall 1997

 Are we unwittingly teaching anti-environmental values through the anthropocentric bias of most school curricula?

-Rivers – An Interdisciplinary Inquiry through the Arts by Francine Morin, Ann Stinner, Elizabeth Coffman
+Rivers – An Interdisciplinary Inquiry through the Arts by Francine Morin, Ann Stinner and Elizabeth Coffman

 Ancestral Arts by Elizabeth Lorentzen